daisugiland/daisugi/STYLE_GUIDE.md

 ### Asynchronous

-  * Use `Sync` suffix for synchronous function when you have asynchronous version of the same function.
+  * Use `sync` suffix for synchronous function when you have asynchronous version of the same function.

     > NodeJS implicit convention. [[+]](https://nodejs.org/en/docs/guides/blocking-vs-non-blocking/#comparing-code)